Updated December 26th, 2018

 They sound terrifying if you’ve never done one.
-They’re sound amazing if you’re a veteran.
+They sound amazing if you’re a veteran.

 I talk a lot about cold showers around here.
-They’ve got a ton of benefits: clarity of mind and fearlessness to name a few.
-In the past I’ve focused specifically on the mental & psychological aspects of cold showers, but as it turns out, there’s quite a few actual scientifically studied health benefits of cold showers as well.
+I’ve used them to get in shape, start a blog, and launch a business.
+They come with a ton of benefits, including clarity of mind and fearlessness.
+In the past I’ve focused specifically on the mental and psychological aspects of cold showers but, as it turns out, there are quite a few scientifically proven health benefits of taking cold showers as well.

-There seems to be quite a bit of misinformation and folklore around cold showers so I’ve tried to comb through and sort out the scientifically backed evidence from the urban legends.
-For more information, see the sources below.
+There seems to be quite a bit of misinformation and folklore surrounding cold showers, so I’ve tried to comb through that and sort out the scientifically backed facts from the urban legends.

 The Health Benefits of Cold Showers

-There are countless studies that first and foremost, cold exposure improves your immunity.
+There are countless studies that show that exposure to the cold improves your immunity.

-Cold water immersion has been shown to increase metabolic rates due to shivering and activating the immune system.
-Those that participated in 6 weeks of immersions showed s a trend to wan increase in the plasma concentrations as well as T helper cells and lymphocytes.
+Cold water immersion has been shown to increase metabolic rates because it causes shivering and activates your immune system.
+Experiment participants who participated in six weeks of immersions benefited from an increase in plasma concentration, as well as T helper cells and lymphocytes.

 In Sweden, it’s common practice to let small babies take naps outdoors in the cold.
-They’ve not only shown to be more resistant to diseases, but they also seem to sleep deeper and more soundly.
+It has been shown that these babies end up more resistant to disease and that they sleep deeper and more soundly.

 (Source: http://www.bbc.co.uk/news/magazine-21537988 & http://herkules.oulu.fi/isbn9789514296673/isbn9789514296673.pdf.)